-If your business has a physical storefront, there’s a huge opportunity to get in front of more buyers by levering your digital properties.
+If your business has a physical storefront, there’s a huge opportunity to get in front of more buyers by leveraging your digital presence and properties.

-You’ve probably noticed by now, Google’s algorithm and its approach to search have changed dramatically over the years.
+You’ve probably noticed that Google’s algorithm and its approach to search have changed dramatically over the years.

 It’s gotten smarter and a lot more sophisticated.

-For local businesses, that means being able to be found more often by users, but only if positioned properly.
+For local businesses, that means being able to be found more often by local users and visitors, but only if positioned properly.

-That’s why it’s important to think through your businesses’ approach to local search engine optimization (SEO) and how you can be found more often for relevant search terms.
+That’s why it’s important to consider your business’s approach to local search engine optimization (SEO) and how you can be found more often for relevant search terms.

-Google went through many changes, tweaks, and updates before it finally got it right with the current Google Maps and Google My Business products.
+Google has undergone many changes, tweaks, and updates before it finally got it right with the current Google Maps and Google Business Profile products.

-Google is now able to better understand and better serve users who perform geo-focused (location-based) searches.
+Google can now better understand and better serve users who perform geo-focused (location-based) searches.

 Specifically, it looks at the search term, the users’ location (if enabled), and uses signals from the web and its own system to create its ranking order.
-Naturally, it also distinguishes between ads, map listings, and organic rankings.
+Naturally, it also distinguishes between the local pack, ads, map listings, and organic rankings.

-Because consumers and buyers search on Google regularly for local information, there’s a ton of searches performed each day that your business might be missing out on.
+Because consumers and buyers search on Google regularly for local information, there are a ton of searches performed each day that your business might be missing out on.

 One of our clients – a local car care company – has focused on local SEO for years now.

-Because they get more traction on their Google My Business page than their website.
+Because they get more traction on their Google Business Profile page than on their website.